geek-kb/k8s_security/docs/intro.md

 This site is dedicated to helping developers, DevOps engineers, and Kubernetes administrators implement robust security measures aligned with the principles of the **Certified Kubernetes Security Specialist (CKS)** certification and beyond.
 The topics that are relevant for the CKS certification are marked as such.

-The site is still under development and many CKS-related topics are not yet covered.
+The site is still under development as many CKS-related topics are not yet covered.
 I'm doing my best to add the missing content as quickly as possible.
 Thanks for your patience.